migueldemoura/myazo/README.md

 Or using any other way you prefer.

-* Upload `server/upload.php` to your webserver.
-Make sure directory listing is disabled and you have at least PHP 5.5.0.
-You can check the PHP version with `php -v` or `php -r "echo phpinfo();"`;
+* Upload `server/upload.php` to your webserver;
+* Disable directory listing so the list of uploaded screenshots isn't visible.
+For Apache, this can be done by uploading `server/.htaccess` to your webserver's web root (or any other directory, as long as it is a parent of the one where screenshots are stored).
 * Enter the full public url of the `server/upload.php` script in the variable `upload_script` at `client/myazo.py`.

 ## Desktop Icon/Shortcut